W427697/Discord-/docs/writing-tests/interaction-testing.md

 ### Assert tests with Vitest's APIs

-Storybook’s `@storybook/test` also provides APIs from [Vitest](https://vitest.dev/), such as [`expect`](https://vitest.dev/api/expect.html#expect) and [`vi.fn`](https://vitest.dev/api/vi.html#vi-fn).
+Storybook’s `@storybook/test` also provides APIs from [Vitest](https://vitest.dev/), such as [`expect`](https://vitest.dev/api/expect.html#expect) and `vi` utilities such as [`fn`](https://vitest.dev/api/vi.html#vi-fn) and [`spyOn`](https://vitest.dev/api/vi.html#vi-spyon).
 These APIs improve your testing experience, helping you assert whether a function has been called, or an element exists in the DOM, and much more.
 If you are used to `expect` from testing packages such as [Jest](https://jestjs.io/) or [Vitest](https://vitest.dev/), you will feel at home.

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'angular/storybook-interactions-spies.ts.mdx',
-    'web-components/storybook-interactions-spies.js.mdx',
-    'web-components/storybook-interactions-spies.ts.mdx',
-    'common/storybook-interactions-spies.js.mdx',
-    'common/storybook-interactions-spies.ts.mdx',
+    'angular/storybook-interactions-play-function.ts.mdx',
+    'web-components/storybook-interactions-play-function.js.mdx',
+    'web-components/storybook-interactions-play-function.ts.mdx',
+    'common/storybook-interactions-play-function.js.mdx',
+    'common/storybook-interactions-play-function.ts.mdx',
   ]}
   usesCsf3
+  csf2Path="essentials/interactions#snippet-storybook-interactions-play-function"
 />

 <!-- prettier-ignore-end -->